Kanishapradhan13/DSO101_Assignment1-2-3/Readme.md

 Created render.yaml file with configurations for both frontend and backend services

 2. Repository Structure Adjustments
 Initially encountered issues with the render.yaml file location.
-Since the assignment was in a subfolder (02230283_DSO101_A1), we needed to:
+Since the assignment was in a subfolder (images), we needed to:

 - Move the render.yaml file to the repository root
 - Update the paths in render.yaml to include the subfolder path